design-tokens/community-group/technical-reports/format/groups.md

 # Groups

-A file may contain many tokens and they may be nested arbitrarily in groups like so:
+A file MAY contain many tokens and they MAY be nested arbitrarily in groups like so:

 <aside class="example">